-Warts are small, harmless lumps of skin caused by a virus known as the human papilloma virus (HPV).
+Warts (sometimes referred to as verrucae) are small, harmless lumps of skin caused by a virus known as the human papilloma virus (HPV).

 A wart will usually have a flesh coloured appearance and the skin forming the wart will be rough.